migramirez2/Harmony-ONE/progress/soph-neou.md

+**2024-1-21 Sun**:
+Our oneinscription partner sought our support for a successful launch on Friday at 13 UTC, and it was indeed a success.
+1919 wallet addresses were sold out within a remarkable 13 minutes of the public release, generating 2817 transactions.

+During the oncall mainnet s0 validator crashed twice and hit the infamous `block known already` error which prevent the node to sync.
+A fix is currently being tested on devnet.

+The root cause of the pending transaction stuck issues reported by two major exchanges has been identified.
+When an exchange user sends a transaction to a blacklisted address, this transaction is discarded, preventing other transactions from going through.
+A simple fix is for the exchanges to send themselves a transaction to cancel the problematic one.

+Regarding the pending delegation bug, after two updates to the allowed transactions list, blacklisted addresses can now 1) burn excess ONE and 2) send a transaction to themselves to cancel pending transactions.
+A [post on the forum](https://talk.harmony.one/t/technical-incident-report-staking-logic-vulnerability-and-exploitation/23660/15?u=sophoah) informed users of the need to burn, and a [script](https://github.com/harmony-one/ansible/pull/102) to identify cleaned accounts has been developed.
+Blacklisted addresses will be updated weekly to minimize leader restarts.

+---
 **2024-1-15 Mon**:

 Last week, Binance's transaction queue experienced three instances of getting stuck due to a missing transaction.
 Extensive troubleshooting was conducted, but there was no apparent reason for the transaction not being added to the chain.
 We suspect either the transaction was never added to a block and silently discarded or it never reached the leader node.
 To enhance visibility, we are incorporating additional logs and troubleshooting is continuing this week.